raffaloffredo/do_excel_a_analise_de_dados/README.md

-# Do Excel à Análise de Dados de Ações da Bolsa Brasil
+# Do Excel à Análise de Dados de Ações de Empresas
 </br>

 <p align="center">